aleascript/resonance/index.md

 - they are carrying an injured companion;
 - the enemy has spotted them.

-Those elements become part of the resolution.
+Those elements can become Mises.

 The player is not searching their character sheet for a number.